hridayav99/Sentiment_Analysis_of_Restaurant_Reviews/README.md

 Logistic Regression performed better on both validation and test sets.

-To check the model's performance, I used sample reviews from https://www.tripadvisor.in/ShowUserReviews-g297679-d2490644-r476344977-Quality_Restaurant-Ooty_Udhagamandalam_The_Nilgiris_District_Tamil_Nadu.html.
+To test the model, I used sample reviews from https://www.tripadvisor.in/ShowUserReviews-g297679-d2490644-r476344977-Quality_Restaurant-Ooty_Udhagamandalam_The_Nilgiris_District_Tamil_Nadu.html.
 The model identified the sentiment correctly.